spraakbanken/korp-backend/tests/README.md

 Each CWB corpus _corpus_ whose data is used in the tests should have a source VRT file _corpus_`.vrt` in `data/corpora/src`.
-The corpus source files use a slightly extended VRT (VeRticalized Text) format (the input format for CWB), where structures are marked with XML-style tags (with attributes) and each token is on its own line, token attributes separated by tabs.
+The corpus source files use a slightly extended VRT (VeRticalized Text) format (the input format for CWB), in which structural attributes are marked with XML-style tags (with annotations as element attributes) and each token is on its own line, with positional (token) attributes separated by tabs.

 The extension is that the positional and structural attributes can to be declared at the top of the file as XML comments as follows: